 - Assess.
 Assess CYPs needs this happens at the start of each termly cycle to ensure we obtain a clear analysis of the CYP's need.
 The SENCo will support if required.
 We will ensure that the assessment informs any adjustments, approaches, resources, intervention and/or support required. - 2.
 Plan.
 This will be undertaken at least termly with the parents and CYP.
 The views of parents and pupils are of paramount importance.
 This will be recorded on the plan.
 The plan is written by the class teacher, supported by the SENDCo if required.
 We use the SEN Support Plan template.
 The focus will be on how to overcome the barriers to learning identified in the assessment.
 An agreed date to review the plan with the parents will be made at this meeting.
 Teachers are advised to refer to our whole school provision maps (these can be found on page 14 and displayed near to each teacher's workspace) to help plan any adjustments, approaches, resources or interventions required.
-If additional adult support is to be provided, whether in-class and subject teacher is responsible for monitoring the impact, supported by the SENDCo.
+If additional adult support is to be provided, whether in-class or outside of class, it must be clear how, what and when this will be undertaken.
+The class and subject teacher is responsible for monitoring the impact, supported by the SENDCo.
 The additional adult support is someone who must be suitably trained to undertake the intervention.